Abhishek-Pahuja/Cognizant_CloudAI/Azure Storage Containers Project/readme.md

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/46483573/172058273-82bc47e8-78ef-449a-81e4-1580e2cc5508.png">

 3. Users can upload images which are checked for any adult content, objects, brands and faces.
-If the image does not contain any adult content it is then uploaded as blobs to specific containers along with .txt file blob containing all the analysis data of the picture:-
+If the image does not contain any adult content it is uploaded as blobs to specific containers along with .txt file blob containing all the analysis data of the picture:-

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/46483573/172058404-b9a5e3c9-9df5-463b-9076-afc38b7f8651.png">